c272/rokkit/README.md

 This is a really simple JSON database, which allows you to create and delete tables, search whether tables exist, add records and delete records, and more.
 Extra features are coming in the future to match the other common database solutions.
 Data in Rokkit is **always persistent**, so whenever you instantiate a new table called "foo", all data from previous runtimes' "foo" table will be present.
 All of the database structure is stored in a folder called "Rokkit", in the root of your project directory.

+**Please note:** This package *always* automatically syncs properties to file when changed.
+An asynchronous toggle and commands to sync are coming in a later version.

 ## Example Usage
 ```
 var rokkit = require('rokkit'); //adding rokkit